 It should be noted, however, that this loss and final ending are figurative, the weapons used were the swords from the suit, representing matters of the mind and intellect.
 This card from the suit of Swords does not represent any actual violent death, only the death of a project, concept, or hope, and the ten of swords meaning is defeat, not death.

-Negative elements of Ten of Swords
+Reversed Ten of Swords card

 When the already extremely negative Ten of Swords minor arcana card appears reversed in a drawing, it brings about an almost melodramatic emphasis to the situation.
 This is what happens when the subject of the reading refuses to let go against their inevitable defeat, prolonging the inevitable without any hope to change what is bound to happen.